DaYeSquad/cpp-core-model-builder/README.md

   - <inputs/> : You can put <variable/> here, but there are some additional meanings you should know:
     - json_path : Model-builder will use json_path as json11 "ToJson" path
     - capture : If you set capture='true', C++ will capture this property in lambda method
-  - <outputs/> : You can put <variable/> here to delare vars in callback, but there are some additional meanings you should know:
+  - <outputs/> : You can put <variable/> here to declare vars in callback, but there are some additional meanings you should know:
     - json_path : Model-builder will use json_path to call object(s) "InitWithJsonOrDie" method.
     - cache : There are 2 kinds of methods you can use, command and define.
-      - command : eg: save_plure_(id, task_id)
+      - command : eg: saves
-        - The first component is verb, you can use "save" or "delete" or "fupdate" or their plure words "saves", "deletes"
+        - The first component is verb, you can use "save" or "delete" or "fupdate" or their plural words "saves", "deletes"
         - The second component is to tell the builder parameters to pass, will use the <variable/> name if not defined.
           *WARNING:
           save: If you use "save" or "saves", this component should leave blank.